valerio-oliveira/dataops-trail/README.md

 \* The "--forks 1" directive will only be needed if Ansible is configured to ask to conform first ssh access to the remote servers.

+---

-## The database server
+### The database server

-Validating PostgreSQL instalation and the database creation:
+Validating PostgreSQL instalation and the database creation after deployment.

 ```bash
 ❯ ssh -i ./REVOLUT/exam_01/PEM/aws admin@x.x.x.x